birbattac/KeyOverlay-birb-edit-/README.md

 keyPressShrinkMult - Changes how much smaller the keys get on press

+sizeFrames - Amount of frames it takes for the size to fully change

 barSpeed - Adjusts the speed at which the bars are travelling upwards.

+barOffsetY - Offsets where the bar spawns above the key

 margin - Adjusts the margin of the keys from the sides.